-If receivers have a dispatch uid attribute, the receiver will not be added if another receiver already exists with that dispatch uid.
+If receivers have a dispatch_uid attribute, the receiver will not be added if another receiver already exists with that dispatch_uid.

 - sender (Any) The sender to which the receiver should respond.
-Must either be of type Signal, or None to receive events from any sender. - weak (bool) Whether to use weak references to the receiver.
+Must either be a Python object, or None to receive events from any sender. - weak (bool) Whether to use weak references to the receiver.
 By default, the module will attempt to use weak references to the receiver objects.
 If this parameter is false, then strong references will be used. - dispatch_uid (Hashable) An identifier used to uniquely identify a particular instance of a receiver.
 This will usually be a string, though it may be anything hashable.

-disconnect (receiver=None, sender=None, weak=True, dispatch_uid=None)

-Disconnect receiver from sender for signal.
+disconnect (receiver=None, sender=None, weak=None, dispatch_uid=None) Disconnect receiver from sender for signal.
 If weak references are used, disconnect needn't be called.
 The receiver will be removed from dispatch automatically.

 - receiver (Callable) The registered receiver to disconnect.
-May be none if dispatch uid is specified. - sender (Any) The registered sender to disconnect. - weak (bool) The weakref state to disconnect. - dispatch_uid (Hashable) The unique identifier of the receiver to disconnect.
+May be none if dispatch_uid is specified. - sender (Any) The registered sender to disconnect. - weak (bool) The weakref state to disconnect. - dispatch_uid (Hashable) The unique identifier of the receiver to disconnect.